Victory Road (2022): Storylines

 Starting with the August 4 episode of Impact!, Eddie Edwards would try to convince Impact World Champion Josh Alexander to join Honor No More; telling Alexander that the company will take advantage of him though Alexander would not be interested.
 After defending his title at Emergence, Alexander would be recruited by Vincent to join HNM on the August 18 episode of Impact! with no success.
-In the main event of this episode, Edwards would win a Impact World Championship number one contender six-way elimination match, last eliminating Alexander's friend Rich Swann to earn a title match at Bound for Glory.
+In the main event of this episode, Edwards would win an Impact World Championship number one contender six-way elimination match, last eliminating Alexander's friend Rich Swann to earn a title match at Bound for Glory.
 A week later, Vincent would try to recruit Alexander again in the locker room.
 An annoyed Alexander would instead challenge and defeat Vincent in a match.
 After the match, Edwards would come out to the ring to recruit and threaten Alexander to join HNM.
 Edwards would be foiled by an attack from Heath, who was looking to continue his revenge on HNM after they injured his tag team partner Rhino.
 On the September 1 episode of Impact!, Edwards would interrupt an Alexander backstage interview.
 Before he could issue an ultimatum, Heath would attack Edwards leading to a match.
 That match would take place on the September 8 episode of Impact!, with Edwards defeating Heath after interference from Mike Bennett.
 After the match, Edwards would call out Alexander to extend his final offer to him.
 Alexander would decline the offer, leading to him being attacked by Honor No More's Edwards, Bennett, Matt Taven and Kenny King.
 Heath and Swann would try to intervene, but were swiftly handled by HNM.
 Because of the attack, Alexander would get a chance for revenge a week later with a Impact World Tag Team Championship match against The Kingdom and would choose Swann over Heath to be his partner.
 The Kingdom would win that match by disqualification after Heath was caught interfering by the ref while trying to counter interference from Edwards.
-Later in episode, Heath would apologize backstage to Alexander and Swann.
+Later in the episode, Heath would apologize backstage to Alexander and Swann.
 Scott D'Amore would advise them to get on the same page cause he made a six-man tag team match for Victory Road for them against Edwards and The Kingdom.
-On the September 22 episode of Impact!, Heath would attempt to make good for his actions by issuing a open challenge to HNM for a street fight.
+On the September 22 episode of Impact!, Heath would attempt to make good for his actions by issuing an open challenge to HNM for a street fight.
 Despite HNM objections, PCO would accept.
 Heath would defeat PCO after Alexander and Swann prevented HNM from interfering, showing that they are on the same page.